To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in May

 When I have my clients create their bite-sized offers, we spend a lot of time focusing on EVERY SINGLE WORD in their copy to make sure it only includes the language of their customers.

-I also talked about this concept in more depth during my free training: The Business Momentum Builder: 5 Steps to a Full Roster, Sold-Out Programs, and Easy Passive Income.
-If you missed it, grab it here.
+I also talked about this concept in more depth during The Business Momentum Builder: 5 Steps to a Full Roster, Sold-Out Programs, and Easy Passive Income.

 Mistake #2 – Jumping to big packages and premium pricing from the very beginning

 If you’ve taken an online business training program or worked with a business coach, it’s likely they told you to jump to multi-thousand-dollar, many-month packages right out the gate.

 At first blush, it seems like a smart financial move.
-Unfortunately it’s a terrible mistake.
+Unfortunately, charging premium prices too soon is a terrible mistake.

-Because newbies don’t have the confidence, experience, marketing and sales chops, or testimonials to sell high-priced programs… yet.
+Because newer business owners don’t have the confidence, experience, marketing and sales chops, or testimonials to sell high-priced programs… yet.
 This means they’re basically setting themselves up to fail!

 Mistake #3 – Assuming that because it’s on your website that people will find and hire you

 If you haven’t made the first two mistakes yet, there’s a chance you’ve made this third one, because I see it happen a lot.
 I even made this mistake when I first started out.

-Newbies commonly (and incorrectly) assume that if they post their amazing, well-written, bite-sized offer to their website that people will flock to hire them.
+Newer business owners commonly (and incorrectly) assume that if they post their amazing, well-written, offer to their website that people will flock to hire them.
 Yet nothing could be further from reality.

 The only way people find your website or learn about your work is if you find them and tell them.
 That’s right, it’s YOUR JOB to find your clients!
 This is why it’s so important to build your list, actively be of service, and engage with your audience.